-Border Agent Allegedly Hit Guatemalan Man With Car, Calls Migrants ‘Subhuman’ and ‘Savages’
+Border Agent Allegedly Hit Guatemalan Man With Car, Calls Migrants ‘Subhuman’ And ‘Savages’

 Bowen reportedly saw a man attempting to run away from agents in Nogales.
 He used his car to strike the migrant two times, knocking him to the ground on the second time.
 Bowen then exited the vehicle, which was reported to have come within inches of running over the man, and handcuffed him.

 As part of the ongoing investigation, Bowen’s text messages were reviewed in court.
-Those documents show that Bowen called the migrants that he apprehended “disgusting subhuman shit unworthy of being kindling for a fire.”
+Those documents show that Bowen called the migrants that he apprehended “disgusting subhuman sh** unworthy of being kindling for a fire.”
 He also called them “savages” and said, “PLEASE let us take the gloves off trump!”

 Bowen’s trial begins in August, and prosecutors hope to show that the agent has “disdain” for the people that he is charged with apprehending.
-Federal prosecutors Lori Price and Monica Ryan are asking to use the text messages, which were sent between Bowen and other border agents, as evidence of Bowen’s mind-set.
+Federal prosecutors Lori Price and Monica Ryan are asking to use the text messages, which were sent between Bowen and other border agents, as evidence of Bowen’s mindset.
 They argue that his language could be taken as racist or offensive.

 Border Patrol agent accused of hitting Guatemalan man with car referred to migrants as "subhuman," court documents say https://t.co/5BmwmReHpH pic.twitter.com/oEm698LvvT